railsbridge/docs/sites/en/workshop/more_teacher_training_2016.deck.md

 #### Don't be afraid to:
 * Call on people!
 By name!
-* Correct people if they're wrong.
-Be polite and encouraging.
-For instance:
-  * "Well, this might work better and this is why."
-  * "Can you explain how you came to that conclusion?"
-  * "Does anyone have a different answer?"
 * Ask yourself questions and answer them.
 * Be vulnerable yourself, discuss your learning process